 All the items included in the expense provision have been provided by the Finance Department.

 Intermediary receivables brought into solvency II gross technical provisions

-Future premiums receivable can offset the future claim payments expected from the UPR.
+Future premiums receivable are cash inflows for the unearned business that can offset the future claim payments expected from the UPR.
 In the table below is shown the amounts offsetting: